 As a 501(c)(3) non-profit corporation, you can receive grants and donations.
 Foundations only give grants to 501(c)(3) organizations.
 Individual donors to your non-profit corporation can demand personal federal and state income tax deductions, and legacies may be exempt from federal estate taxes.
 All you have to do is create a clear mission and a strategy to collect donations.

 The formation of a non-profit corporation is not that simple.
 The preparation requires clarity about the mission, the on-going rules and the steps for decision making.
 It’s crucial for a non-profit corporation, whose board members may hold contradicting ideas, to have a list of clear rules about delegation of authorization and how to get things done in a right way.
 Adding all of these principles in the articles of incorporation and bylaws makes running the organization much easier.

 If your non-profit has enough employees, it may qualify for group discounts to health or life insurance benefit programs.
 Such advantages are not available to workers in unincorporated organizations.

 If you’re thinking of starting a Non-Profit Corporation, it may take time for preparations and devoted work.
 After that, you need to submit the applications to the IRS which is around $800.
 Also, you may need to hire a professional to file everything.

-All Non-Profit Corporation are expected to submit annual filings and adhere to all the laws of incorporation.
-There are also quite a few activities which may jeopardize a nonprofit’s status.
+All Non-Profit Corporations are expected to submit annual filings and adhere to all the laws of incorporation.
+There are also a few activities that may jeopardize a non-profit’s status.
 Also, keep in mind that legal requirements differ from country to country.